Rewinding the Collection

 Sat.
 14 November 2020 – Sun.
 14 February 2021

-*MOT Collection will be temporary closed from Sat 2 January to Tue 12 January, 2021 in order to prevent further spread of COVID-19.
+*MOT Collection is temporary closed in order to prevent further spread of COVID-19.
 As such, we will cancel the free admission to “MOT Collection” on 2 & 3 January.

 - Opening Hours